soyoes/liberRPC/README.md

-# liberTaskQueue
+# liberRPC
-a CPP task queue server for web server background/asynchronized task such as PHP
+A task queue, RPC server written in CPP.<BR>
+for the purpose of background/asynchronized/time-consuming tasks<BR>
+Support JSON-RPC spec.

 ## Install (MacOS)
 ```